websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 1. Reconfigure existing Liferay components to use your custom service (if needed).

-The following tutorial uses [sample modules](https://learn.liferay.com/dxp/7.x/en/liferay-internals/extending-liferay/overriding-osgi-services/resources/liferay-s1j6.zip)<!--fix link--> to demonstrate how to override an OSGi service.
+The following tutorial uses [sample modules](https://learn.liferay.com/dxp/7.x/en/liferay-internals/extending-liferay/liferay-s1j6.zip) to demonstrate how to override an OSGi service.
 These modules include an api for defining a new OSGi service type, an initial implementation of that type, and a generic portlet that uses the initial implementation.
 Also included are a second implementation for overriding the initial one and a config file for reconfiguring the portlet to use the new implementation.

 ## Deploy Sample Modules for Overriding